-Recognized Student Organizations wishing to request funds from Student Life through the Student Programming Board must complete a Request for Program and Travel Funds form accompanied by an up to date Financial Transaction Log.
+Registered Student Organizations wishing to request funds from Student Life must complete a Request for Program and Travel Funds form accompanied by an up to date Financial Transaction Log.

 These forms and budgets should be submitted to the Activities Program Manager and are reviewed by the Student Programming Board.
 Organizations are notified if their petition has been approved and the amount of funding awarded.